 Doing the little things to eat better, train smarter, and learn how to consciously shut off the sympathetic system is one of the most powerful ways to take control of your health and wellness.

-Conditioning may not be a magic pill, but for now, it’s the closest thing to we have.
+Conditioning and a smart approach to stress management may not be a magic pill, but for now, it’s the closest thing there is.